 American boat trailer parts are becoming more popular as more American boats are imported.
-There are a few secrets you need know.
-Kodiac and DeeMax equipment are identical.

-Gone are the old days of steel or copper tubing run down the chassis rails to transfer brake fluid to the brake calipers.
+Finally, gone are the old days of steel or copper tubing run down the chassis rails to transfer brake fluid to the brake calipers.
 Further, the latest brake lines are PVC coated or stainless braided tube.

 How Brakes Work